ATLANTBH/devops-research/blackbox_app_metrics_exporter_with_prometheus_and_k8s/README.md

 Now that we have application docker image, it is time to use it in Kubernetes deployment resource defined in file: [example-application-deployment](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/example_application/example-application-deployment.yaml)

 If we observe this file more carefully, we will see that pod contains two containers: **example-application** and **grok-exporter**.
-The usual pattern in Kubernetes where one pod has multiple containers is the case where one of them is a sidecontainer which needs to take output of the main running application container and do something with it (in our case, it needs to take log output and pass it to grok exporter application which will, based on the rules defined, scrape metrics for Prometheus)
+The usual scenario in Kubernetes, where one pod has multiple containers, is the case where one of them is a sidecontainer which needs to take output of the main running application container and do something with it (in our case, it needs to take log output and pass it to grok exporter application which will, based on the rules defined, scrape metrics for Prometheus)

 To be able to do this, important thing to know is that **containers running in the same pod are sharing same volume** which means that we can mount volume on each container and thus, enable sharing of the files between them.
 For this purpose we are using Volume called **emptyDir** which is first created when a Pod is assigned to a Node, and exists as long as that Pod is running on that node.
-As the name says, it is initially empty.
-Containers in the Pod can all read and write the same files in the emptyDir volume, although that volume can be mounted at the same or different paths in each Container.
+Containers in the Pod can all read and write the same files in the emptyDir volume.
 This basically means that while example-application is logging information in the output log, that log is simultaneosly read by the grok-exporter.

 Let's apply this resource in kubernetes:
 ```